 "The car felt good but lacks speed.
 We need to work a lot.
 It was a bad surprise and I retired with an engine failure.
 I was unlucky but we expected it".

-The previous October, at Suzuka, Kimi Räikkönen contends until the very end for the title with Michael Schumacher.
-In the end, the Finn loses it for only two points.
-McLaren-Mercedes works hard to give him the new car as early as December in order to have enough time to test and develop it.
-The goal is to do the necessary step to reach Ferrari.
-The MP4-19 does 14.000 kilometres against the 6.000 of the F2004.
-On Sunday, though, the McLaren car stops after just 50 km of racing with a blow-up engine.
-At that moment, the Finnish driver is running in 11th place and defending against Massa, driving Sauber, a car very similar to the 2003 Ferrari car.
+Kimi Räikkönen was a championship contender up until the end of the 2003 championship.
+In the end, the Finn lost the title by only two points.
+McLaren-Mercedes worked hard to build the 2004 car in December, in order to have enough time to test and develop it.
+The goal was to do the necessary step to reach Ferrari.
+The MP4-19 car did 14.000 kilometres against the 6.000 of the F2004.
+On Sunday, though, the McLaren car stopped after just 50 km of racing.
+The Finn was defending 11th position against Massa, who has a car that is very similar to the F2003-GA car.

 "It is definitely not the best way to start the season.
 I stalled at the start and lost a few places but managed to regain most of them during the first couple of corners.
 Unfortunately, it didn't last very long".

-David Coulthard also admits that they expected a different start:
+David Coulthard admits that the team expected a different start to the season:

 "We were the first team to try out the new car and thus we expected an easy season.
 We are not where we want to be, but we will work very hard on getting there and hopefully should be able to improve.
 The difference compared to Ferrari is evident: we couldn't tackle the corner as well as Schumacher and Barrichello".

-Promises Norbert Haug.
-In the meantime, Ron Dennis, McLaren team principal, justifies the unprecedented performance by claiming that the problems derive from the weather conditions:
+Ron Dennis justifies the unprecedented performance, claiming that the engine issue derived from the weather conditions:

 "Our poor performance was amplified by the low ambient temperatures which certainly did not favour any of the Michelin runners.
 To say it was a difficult weekend for the team would be somewhat of an understatement".

-What Ron Dennis maybe forget is that, on Saturday 6th March 2004, despite a temperature of 28 °C, McLaren was not at all competitive in qualifying.
+Ron Dennis is maybe forgetting that McLaren was not competitive in qualifying, despite the 28°C track temperature.
 There is a similar climate down at Williams-BMW.
-Juan Pablo Montoya is infuriated and declares:
+Juan Pablo Montoya is infuriated with his teammate and Alonso:

 "I made five overtakes.
 The only problem that I had was when I overtook Ralf.
 We even touched sidepods.
 That's not how it's done.
 At the start, I was trying to defend my position from Alonso and I went off track, losing four places.
 I also experienced a problem with my right rear wheel during my third pit-stop which lost me some more time and I was re-overtaken by Ralf".